scuzzydude/asimov/asimov.md

 The Foundation can only calculate SNS valuation by trades.
 One strategy Scoot trustees can use is once they hold a SNS lease, is to convince their scootage to hold and not trade once a high-water mark is established and managing strategic alliances with other Scoot to up-trade genesis scoot when a competitive threat reveals itself.
 Scoot that lose their lease shall default to a list of alternative names of their choosing.

 Holding SNS rights can have very little actual meaning, as it will be clear in Foundation training of pledges that the SNS rights are temporary.
-In API terms, all the SNS entry does is return the holders scoot index first in a search.
+In API terms, all the SNS entry does is return the scoot index first in a search.

 ### Scoot Entity